MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 ## Authenticating with Azure AD on Business Central on-premises

-You can use Azure AD as the authentication mechanism for Business Central on-premises.
+You can use Azure AD as the authentication mechanism for Business Central on-premises or containers.
 For more information, see [Azure AD authentication for Business Central on-premises](devenv-aad-auth-onprem.md).

 ## See Also